 NurOwn is an investigational therapy by BrainStorm Cell Therapeutics.
 It uses a mesenchymal stem cell (MSC) platform to treat patients with amyotrophic lateral sclerosis (ALS).
 It can be injected into a muscle (intramuscular, IM), or the spinal canal (intrathecal, IT).

 ALS is a progressive neurodegenerative disease.
-People with ALS suffer a gradual decline in muscle function and strength as motor neurons — or nerve cells that control muscle movement — die off.
+People with ALS experience a gradual decline in muscle function and strength as motor neurons — the nerve cells that control muscle movement — die.

 NurOwn in clinical trials

-BrainStorm has successfully completed three clinical trials across Israel and the United States.
+BrainStorm has successfully completed three clinical trials in Israel and the U.S.

-The third trial, conducted in the United States, was a randomized, double-blind, placebo-controlled Phase 2 study (NCT02017912) assessing the safety of NurOwn in 48 ALS patients.
-Patients were assessed for three months prior to treatment and then received a combined IM-IT injection of either NurOwn cells or a placebo.
-Patients were then monitored for another six months to see if the treatment was safe, and whether produced a clinical response.
-Doctors monitored the patients using several measures including ALSFRS-R and slow vital capacity (SVC), which assesses breathing capacity to check lung function.
-According to BrainStorm Cell, the results of the study were positive.
+The third trial, conducted in the U.S., was a randomized, double-blind, placebo-controlled Phase 2 study (NCT02017912) assessing the safety of NurOwn in 48 ALS patients.
+Researchers followed participants for three months prior to treatment.
+They then treated them with a combined IM-IT injection of either NurOwn or a placebo.
+Investigators monitored participants for another six months to see whether the treatment was safe and whether it produced a clinical response.
+They used several measures, including ALSFRS-R and slow vital capacity (SVC), which assesses breathing capacity to check lung function.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.